 Golden Gate Bakery (1029 Grant St.)

 If you try to eat at Golden Gate Bakery, we say, "Good luck!"
 Golden Gate Bakery is notorious for being finicky about its hours.
 How finicky you ask?
 There's a website that monitors them.
-This spot is famous for the egg tarts.
-They are well worth it, so our advice is to walk by the place to double check every time you venture into Chinatown.
+This spot is famous for their egg tarts.
+They are well worth it, so our advice is to walk by to double-check every time you venture into Chinatown.

 Dishes to get: Egg Tarts.

 Golden Gate Fortune Cookie Factory (56 Ross Alley, between Jackson Street and Washington Street)

 Did you know that fortune cookies were created here in San Francisco?
 Visit the Golden Gate Fortune Cookie Factory and see these famous treats being made from scratch.
 They even come in a variety of flavors!

 Good Mong Bakery (1039 Stockton St.)